Introduction: Our Customer Care Charter

 Procedures for Feedback

-For the purposes of dealing with customer feedback, the Council will deal with personal details in line with the Data Protection Act 1998, and will only pass such information to Council officers who need access to it
+For the purposes of dealing with customer feedback, the Council will deal with personal details in line with the General Data Protection Regulation’, and will only pass such information to Council officers who need access to it

 Dealing with Compliments and Comments.